Keep your mobile phone secure

 Secure your mobile against loss and theft

-• Put a good, secure password or passphrase on your phone so others can’t access it easily.
-This is more secure than using a number, pattern or fingerprint or even face ID.
+on your phone so others can’t access it easily.
+This is more secure than using a number, pattern or fingerprint or even face ID.a string of random words (sometimes including numbers and punctuation) put together to create a memorable password.

 Back up your mobile data